 When you pull them out of the oven they will look something like this.
 You want the marshmallow to be melted through but to still hold it’s shape a bit.

 Gently press the marshmallow as soon as they come out of the oven to spread them evenly across the top of the cupcake.

-You’ll likely end up with a few rebel cupcakes that decided not to conform but that’s alright.
-We’re covering them in coconut and no one will be able to tell anyway.
+You’ll likely end up with a few rebel snowball cupcakes that decided not to conform but that’s alright.
+We’re covering them with coconut and no one will be able to tell anyway.